JonDoeBeep/blogblog/_posts/2025-10-17-first-site.md

 * An Idea.
   You shouldn't just go in blind.
 Think of what you want.

 That's it.
-That's all you need to make your own, fully fledged website.
+That's all you need to make your own, fully-fledged website.

 ## Step 1: What Exactly Are We Doing?

 When designing a website, you need a plan.
-For a website to be good, it needs to be focused, at least generally.
-Answer the question "What exactly are we doing?"
+For a website to be good, it needs to be focused (at least generally).
+Answer the question "What exactly are we doing?" in this step.

 For example, I'm a photographer.
-Say my answer to that question is, "I help local buisnesses with clean product shots."
+Say my answer to that question is "I help local buisnesses with clean product shots."
 That's my website then.
 I should focus on that, specifically, because that's why people will be coming to my website.

 (image 1)